-**Obviously, if you are an off-grid homesteader, you have some extra chores in addition to what this grid-loving homesteader has to complete.
+**If you are an off-grid homesteader, you have some extra chores in addition to what this grid-loving homesteader has to complete.
 I love reading about brave people, like Jim Beaty, who abandon the grid for a truly back-to-our-roots lifestyle, but I haven’t taken that leap just yet.

 Food Preservation & Preparation

-Bountiful Spring & Summer gardens often produce more food than can be eaten in a seasons-time.
+Bountiful Spring and Summer gardens often produce more food than can be eaten in a seasons-time.
 There are some basic tools to keep on your homestead that will allow you to preserve, store, and prepare your fruits, veggies, and meat throughout the winter.

 - Water-Bath Canner

 - Pressure Cooker Canner